 - The temperature outside.

-Based on my savings of just over £50 per year, it will take around 4 years before I see a return for my money.
+Based on my savings of just over £50 per year, it will take just over 4 years before I see a return for my money.

 Overall I think this is a great piece of kit.
 Not only does it save me effort from getting up off the sofa, it also saves on my bills.
 It’s a long-term investment, but certainly worth it.